 Hessians, Aargauer (Swiss), Westfalians, Prussians, Saxonians, Thueringers, Austrians, Bohemians- Moravians, French and Dutch also found a new homeland here.
 The documents and the neighbors called them Schwaben even though only a few were really Swabian (from the Kingdom of Swabia – southwest Germany today).
 The French and Spaniards, for instance, call all the Germans Alemagnes.
 Only after the First World War, in 1922, when the Danube-Swabian settlements were divided between Hungary, Yugoslavia and Rumania, was the name Donauschwaben coined.
-[No wonder I never heard such a word in my family – they had all left for the USA by then, mostly in 1903-1906. -cy]
+[No wonder I never heard such a word in my family – they had all left for the USA by then, between 1905-1908. -cy]

 When WWII began, more than one and a half million (1.5 million) Donauschwaben made up the largest German population in Southeast Europe.
 Escape, eviction and expropriation during and after the war caused a worldwide diaspora, bringing the “youngest, newest German tribe” to an end.
 In the original regions – today’s Hungary, Croatia, Bosnia-Herzegovina, Serbia and Romania – only a few Donauschwaben still live there.
 Those few, like the Donauschwaben in the ‘host countries’ of Germany, Austria, USA, Canada, France, Brazil and others where they emigrated, have totally assimilated.